go-gorm/gorm.io/pages/contribute.md

 ### Translate this site

-You can translate current site with [https://translate.gorm.io](https://translate.gorm.io)
+You can translate the current site with [https://translate.gorm.io](https://translate.gorm.io)

 To translate GORM in your language you need to post a request in the [Github issues](https://github.com/go-gorm/gorm.io/issues) for it be added to [https://translate.gorm.io](https://translate.gorm.io).

 ## Program

-* Create pull request on [Github](https://github.com/go-gorm/gorm) to fix issues, new features
+* Create a pull request on [Github](https://github.com/go-gorm/gorm) to fix issues, new features
-* Create open source plugins for GORM (Don't forgot to add them to [the list](/community.html#Open-Sources))
+* Create open-source plugins for GORM (Don't forget to add them to [the list](/community.html#Open-Sources))

 ## Donations